Autologous stem cell therapies in Australia

 Despite limited evidence of their efficacy and safety, autologous adult stem cells (ASCs) are increasingly being recommended for the treatment of chronic diseases in Australia, and an increasing number of private clinics offer ASCs to patients for indications that range from osteoarthritis to multiple sclerosis, motor neurone disease, autism and asthma.
 These ASCs are ‘innovative’ therapies - that is, they are therapies that are offered outside the context of formal clinical trials without clear clinical trial evidence of safety and efficacy.

 This project aims to develop an ethical and regulatory framework that can provide adequate protections for vulnerable patients without impinging excessively on the clinical freedom of practitioners who wish to innovate ‘responsibly’ with stem cell products and patients who want to be part of such innovation.

-Associate Professor Megan Munsie (Co-Investigator)
+Professor Megan Munsie (Co-Investigator)